better-together-org/better-together-rails/README.md

 This project is currently in the design phase and is undergoing preliminary development.
 We are currently looking for people and organizations to join and help build the platform.

-The Better Together platform can be deployed as a standalone application, or its independent gems can be integrated into third-party applications for a subset of its features.

 ## Cooperative Organization Structure
 Better Together was founded to collaboratively design, build and maintain a community platform owned and operated by its members.